 Lesser Carbohydrates Needs

-Not only protein, but women tend to have glycogen sparing metabolism.
-Meaning, they have lesser needs for carbohydrates to fuel their training, unlike men.
+Not only protein, but women tend to have glycogen-sparing metabolism.
+This means they have a lesser need for carbohydrates to fuel their training, unlike men.

 Also, requiring fewer carbs will free up calories to take as fat, which supports the cardiovascular and hormonal health of women.

-Another factor is that women’s nervous and hormonal systems, including estrogen, are different from those of men’s.
-The Journal of Applied Physiology asserted that adrenaline burns more fats in women compared to men.
+Another factor is that women’s nervous and hormonal systems, including estrogen, are different from those of men.
+The Journal of Applied Physiology asserted that adrenaline burns fatter in women compared to men.

-Rare it may seem; however, women should not be wary of the adverse effects of a high fat and low carbohydrates diet.
+Rare it may seem; however, women should not be wary of the adverse effects of high fat and low carbohydrate diet.

 Everyone should know that women and men have different calibers.
 Since women tend to have more fat than men, training the same as men may have different effects on one woman’s body.
 Even aiming for the same body goals, both should have a few differences in their training.